-Howard Should Assume A Utility Role
+Howard Destined For The Utility Role

 Drafted out of the University of Miami as a third baseman and part-time shortstop, Kevin Howard earned the reputation as a very good gap hitter and not necessarily for his defensive game.
 Not the ideal power hitter suited for a corner infield position at the professional level, the Reds decided to move Howard over to second base.